knoxzz-ion/knoxzz-ion/README.md

 ## Hi

-I'm Nuclear Knoxzz, I am a high schooler, nuclear engineer, and a code dev based in the USA.
+I'm Knoxzz, I am a high schooler, nuclear engineer, and a code dev based in the USA.

 If I think of something, there is a high-chance ive over engineered and made it